LunarArcanus/aaronlelevier.github.io/_posts/2018-06-05-graph-theory-crash-course.md

 [Neo4j Graph Algorithms](https://github.com/neo4j-contrib/neo4j-graph-algorithms)

-- Neo4j at the time of this writing has 300+ algorithms for use with it's graph database
+- Neo4j at the time of this writing has 300+ algorithms for use with its graph database

 [Directed Acyclic Graphs](https://en.wikipedia.org/wiki/Directed_acyclic_graph)

-- These are one particularly interesting naturally occuring type of *unidirectional graph* that is used in project management, and there are software frameworks that implement them as well.
+- These ones are particularly interesting naturally occurring type of *unidirectional graph* that is used in project management, and there are software frameworks that implement them as well.

 ## Example Graph Project